LogtalkDotOrg/logtalk-for-vscode/README.md

 When a refactoring results in changes to multiple files, use the "Save All" command to save all modified files so that a single "Make - Reload" command can be used to reload the modified code.
 Note that this command can be called automatically when saving files using the `logtalk.make.onSave` setting.

-#### Renumber variables
+#### Increment and decrement numbered variables

-A "Renumber variables" refactoring operation is available when the user right-clicks on a variable ending with a number in a predicate rule or in a grammar rule and uses the "Refactor" context menu item or the "Refactor" command palette item.
-The refactoring renumbers all variables with the same prefix and a number equal or greater than the selected variable number in the rule to consecutive numbers.
+The "Increment numbered variables" and "Decrement numbered variables" refactoring operations are available when the user right-clicks on a variable ending with a number in a predicate rule or in a grammar rule and uses the "Refactor" context menu items or the "Refactor" command palette items.
+These refactorings increment or decrement all variables with the same prefix and a number equal or greater than the selected variable number in the rule.
 The selected variable can be anywhere in the rule (e.g., in the head, in the body, or in a comment).

-#### Variable inlining
+#### Variable inlining and variable introduction

 An "Inline variable" refactoring operation is available when the user selects a unification goal in a rule body and uses the "Refactor" context menu item or the "Refactor" command palette item.
 The refactoring replaces all occurrences of the variable in the rule with its unified term.
 The unification goal should be the only goal in the line.

-#### Code extraction

 A "Unify with new variable" refactoring operation is available when the user selects a complete term in a predicate rule or in a grammar rule (e.g., a head argument) and uses the "Refactor" context menu item or the "Refactor" command palette item.
 The refactoring asks the user for the name of the new variable, replaces the selected term with the new variable, and adds a unification goal to the rule body (after the rule head when the term is a head argument, before the line of the selected term otherwise).

+#### Code extraction

 A "Replace magic number with predicate call" refactoring operation is available when the user selects a number in a rule body and uses the "Refactor" context menu item or the "Refactor" command palette item.
 The user is asked to enter the name of the predicate to be created and its scope.
 The predicate is created with the number as its single argument and added to the entity.
 The selected number is replaced with a variable derived from the predicate name and the rule body is updated with a call to the new predicate inserted after the clause head (note that when compiling the code in optimal mode, the call to the new predicate is inlined).